I tried the 7 best Shopify live chat apps in 2026

 • Cons:

-• It's built around AI automation, so if you're looking for a simple, manual-only live chat tool, this isn't it.
+• It is built around AI automation, so if you are looking for a simple, manual-only live chat tool, this adds a specialized layer of AI to your setup.

 • Pricing: